Vansh-Rajput/DevTinder_UI/README.md

 🌐 User/browser hits:
 http://13.62.18.115/api/user/feed

-🔄 NGINX says:
+🔄 NGINX read it as:
-“Oh, this matches /api/ — let me pass this to the backend”
+“ this matches /api/ — so pass this to the backend”

 🖥️ Internally, NGINX calls:
 http://localhost:5000/api/user/feed